ocaml/ocaml-ci-scripts/README.md

    `https://travis-ci.org/profile/<YOURGITHUBID>` (sign in with your Github account and click on `+` on top of the left pane).

+And that's it!
+You can have more control over the things that Travis CI is testing by looking at the next sections.

 ### Testing Multiple Compilers